-At Strathmerton Primary we have six operating classrooms from Foundation to Year 6.
-In addition to those six classroom teachers, we have specialist staff who provide Art, Library, Music, and PE classes each week.
-We also offer additional programs including SWPBS (School Wide Positive Behaviour Support), Reading Recovery, Literacy Intervention, Speech Therapy and weekly sports’ coaching by Skillzone.
-The use of technology is an integral part of the teaching and learning process, with each classroom having a High Definition interactive screen, as well as a combination of laptop and desktop computers for students.
+At Strathmerton Primary we have four operating classrooms from Foundation to Year 6.
+In addition to those six classroom teachers, we have specialist staff who provide Art, Library, and PE classes each week.
+We also offer additional programs including SWPBS (School Wide Positive Behaviour Support), Literacy Intervention, Speech Therapy and weekly sports’ coaching by Skillzone.
+The use of technology is an integral part of the teaching and learning process, with each classroom having a High Definition interactive screen, as well as a combination of laptop computers for students.
 Our core purpose is to provide an inclusive, rigorous learning environment that challenges and engages young people to grow as life-long learners.
 The school seeks to develop motivated, creative and independent learners who demonstrate strong social values and whose leadership, resilience and self-esteem is evident when interacting with the community.

 We have a dedicated two-hour literacy block between 9:00 and 11:00am (most mornings), that focuses on developing reading, writing and speaking and listening skills.
 We have a whole-school approach to literacy, with a common instructional model that includes a learning intention and success criteria, explicit teaching and independent practice.
 Each classroom has a class library for students to choose books to read and they also have access to our school library for book borrowing and a library lesson each week.
 In addition, for those students needing extra assistance, we provide Reading Recovery sessions (Year 1 students) and Fountas and Pinnell Literacy Intervention sessions for other identified junior students.
 We also provide speech therapy sessions for students with recognised speech difficulties.